kchousos/BSc-Thesis/chapters/background.md

 ::: {#def-fuzzing}
 ###### Fuzzing
-Fuzzing is the execution of a Program Under Test (PUT) using input(s) sampled from an input space (the *fuzz input space*) that protrudes the expected input space of the PUT.
+Fuzzing is the execution of a Program Under Test (PUT) using input(s) sampled from an input space (the *fuzz input space*) that protrudes the expected input space of the PUT [@manes2019].
 :::

 This means fuzzing involves running the target program on inputs that go beyond those it is typically designed to handle, aiming to uncover hidden issues.
 An individual instance of such execution---or a bounded sequence thereof---is called a *fuzzing run*.
 When these runs are conducted systematically and at scale with the specific goal of detecting violations of a security policy, the activity is known as *fuzz testing* (or simply *fuzzing*):

 ::: {#def-fuzz-testing}
 ###### Fuzz Testing
-Fuzz testing is the use of fuzzing to test whether a PUT violates a security policy.
+Fuzz testing is the use of fuzzing to test whether a PUT violates a security policy [@manes2019].
 :::

 This distinction highlights that fuzz testing is fuzzing with an explicit focus on security properties and policy enforcement.
 Central to managing this process is the *fuzzer engine*, which orchestrates the execution of one or more fuzzing runs as part of a *fuzz campaign*.
 A fuzz campaign represents a concrete instance of fuzz testing tailored to a particular program and security policy:

 ::: {#def-fuzzer}
 ###### Fuzzer, Fuzzer Engine
-A fuzzer is a program that performs fuzz testing on a PUT.
+A fuzzer is a program that performs fuzz testing on a PUT [@manes2019].
 :::

 ::: {#def-campaign}
 ###### Fuzz Campaign
-A fuzz campaign is a specific execution of a fuzzer on a PUT with a specific security policy.
+A fuzz campaign is a specific execution of a fuzzer on a PUT with a specific security policy [@manes2019].
 :::

 Throughout each execution within a campaign, a *bug oracle* plays a critical role in evaluating the program's behavior to determine whether it violates the defined security policy:

 ::: {#def-oracle}
 ###### Bug Oracle
-A bug oracle is a component (often inside the fuzzer) that determines whether a given execution of the PUT violates a specific security policy.
+A bug oracle is a component (often inside the fuzzer) that determines whether a given execution of the PUT violates a specific security policy [@manes2019].
 :::

 In practice, bug oracles often rely on runtime instrumentation techniques, such as monitoring for fatal POSIX signals (e.g., `SIGSEGV`) or using sanitizers like AddressSanitizer (ASan) [@serebryany2012].
 Tools like LibFuzzer [@libfuzzer] commonly incorporate such instrumentation to reliably identify crashes or memory errors during fuzzing.